moushuf-pradhan/the-archisys-times/remote-app/README.md

 1. Make sure that you are navigated to the `remote-app` directory on your terminal
 2.  `yarn`: Install project dependencies
 3.  `yalc add @archisys/ui-components`: Install the shared ui-components package from the local registry
+4. Add your api key for the newsapi service on the `.env.production` file
-4.  `yarn build`: Generate a production build for the host app
+5.  `yarn build`: Generate a production build for the host app
-5.  `yarn preview`: This should automatically serve the app on port `8081`
+6.  `yarn preview`: This should automatically serve the app on port `8081`